-The CoC and its county partners haven taken many steps towards building an equitable homelessness response system over the past few years, which were informed by the 2019 and 2022 Racial Disparities Analysis, the 100 Day Challenge to End Youth Homelessness and the 5 Yr Plan to Reduce Homelessness.
+Monterey County and its collaborative partners haven undertaken several strategies toward building an equitable homelessness response system over the past few years informed by the 2019 and 2022 Racial Disparities Analysis reports, the 100 Day Challenge to End Youth Homelessness, and the 5 Year Plan to Reduce Homelessness.
 These activities include:

-The pursuit and award of \$5.7 million in HUD's Youth Homelessness Demonstration Program

-The pursuit and award of \$2,668,383 in the State's Family Challenge Grant

-The pursuit and award of \$4.2 million in the State's Encampment Resolution Fund and application of the Family Homelessness Challenge Grant.
-Both proposals include citizenship and immigration program funds to address the large per capita rates of undocumented individuals and families experiencing homelessness

-Four awarded Homekey applications to ensure that chronically homeless unaccompanied adults receive permanent supportive housing

-The beginnings of an equity framework

-Expansion of Outreach services to rural areas of both counties to include street medicine

-Homeless Prevention in Black/African-American neighborhoods

-Emergency Shelter, Rapid Re-Housing, and Outreach guidelines
+- Securing a \$5.7 million HUD award for a Youth Homelessness Demonstration Program - Securing a State Family Challenge Grant of \$2,668,383 - Securing a \$4.2 million award from the State's Encampment Resolution Fund. - Submitting an application for the Family Homelessness Challenge Grant.
+Proposals include citizenship and immigration program components aimed at addressing the region's large per capita rates of undocumented individuals and families experiencing homelessness - Secured four Homekey awards to ensure that chronically homeless unaccompanied adults receive permanent supportive housing - Development of an equity framework - Expansion of Outreach services to rural areas in both counties, which includes street medicine - Targeted Homeless Prevention in Black/African American neighborhoods - Emergency Shelter, Rapid Re-Housing, and Outreach guidelines housing-based solutions to homelessness.

-A description of how the applicant will make progress in preventing exits to homelessness from institutional settings, including plans to leverage funding from mainstream systems for evidence-based housing and housing-based solutions to homelessness.
+A description of how the applicant will make progress in preventing exits to homelessness from institutional settings, including plans to leverage funding from mainstream systems for evidence-based housing and